hemantasapkota/goma/README.md

 ## Synchronization of Objects ##

-Use mutexes to sycnhronize read/write access to the objects.
+Synchronization is required to ensure that multiple goroutine don't modify the same object at the same time.
+Using mutexes to sycnhronize read/write access to the objects can solve this problem.

 ```go
 type ContainerItem struct {